-When you plan and do the installation, read and understand these notes:
+When you plan and perform the installation, read and understand the following notes:

-- Refer to national and local electrical codes for acceptable external wiring practices. - To allow for future kVA upgrades (software and/or hardware), consider using conductors sized for full bypass rating of the UPS. - Material and labor for external wiring requirements must be provided by designated personnel. - For external wiring, use copper cable rated for 70 °C at minimum.
-See the appropriate information in Tables 9 and 10.
-Cable sizes are based on using the specified breakers. - If cables are run in an ambient temperature greater than 30 °C, higher temperature cable and/or larger size cable could be necessary. - The bypass feed into this equipment uses three phases or three phases and neutral.
+Refer to national and local electrical codes for acceptable external wiring practices.

+- To allow for future kVA upgrades (software and/or hardware), consider using conductors sized for full bypass rating of the UPS. - Material and labor for external wiring requirements must be provided by designated personnel. - For external wiring, use copper cable rated for 70 °C at minimum.
+See the appropriate information in Tables 8 and 9.
+Cable sizes are based on using the specified breakers. - If cables are run in an ambient temperature greater than 30 °C, higher temperature cable and/or larger size cable may be necessary. - The bypass feed into this equipment uses three phases or three phases and neutral.
 The rectifier feed into this equipment uses three phases or three phases and neutral.
 The phases must be symmetrical about ground (from a Wye source) for proper equipment operation. - If the load requires a neutral, a bypass source neutral must be provided.
-If the load does not require a neutral and there is no neutral conductor connected at the bypass input, a neutral must be installed to source star point. - Include a readily accessible disconnect device in all fixed input wiring.
+If the load does not require a neutral and there is no neutral conductor connected at the bypass input, a neutral must be installed to source star point. - A readily accessible disconnect device must be incorporated in all fixed input wiring.